MuntashirAkon/AppManager/README.md

   ```bash
   curl -o- -L https://yarnpkg.com/install.sh | bash
   ```
 - Install [**bundletool-all.jar**](https://github.com/google/bundletool) if you want to build APKS, and make sure it is available as `bundletool` command.
-A quick way would be to create a file `bundletool` in `/usr/local/bin` directory with the following contents:
+A quick way would be to create a file `bundletool` in `/usr/local/bin` directory with the following content:
   ```bash
   #!/usr/bin/env bash
   exec java -jar "/path/to/bundletool-all.jar" "$@"
   ```
-  Make sure to replace `/path/to/bundletool-all.jar` with actual path for **bundletool-all.jar**.
+  Make sure to replace `/path/to/bundletool-all.jar` with the actual path for **bundletool-all.jar**.
 Also, make the file executable:
   ```bash
   chmod +x /usr/local/bin/bundletool
   ```